-- (a) Most are adequately managed by closed techniques and do not require surgery.
+- D.9.a.v.a Most are adequately managed by closed techniques and do not require surgery.
 After reduction, the arm is immobilized in a sling or figure-8 bandage.
 Shoulder rehabilitation is begun with pendulum exercises 10-14 days after injury.
-Subsequently, with pain control, the therapy program can be progressed with non-operative therapeutic approaches. - (b) Medication, such as analgesics and nonsteroidal anti-inflammatories, would be indicated; narcotics, on rare occasions, may be indicated acutely for fracture.

-D.9.a.vi Operative Procedures (Clavicular Fracture)
+Subsequently, with pain control, the therapy program can be progressed with non-operative therapeutic approaches. - D.9.a.v.b Medication, such as analgesics and nonsteroidal antiinflammatories, would be indicated; narcotics, on rare occasions, may be indicated acutely for fracture. - D.9.a.vi Operative Procedures (Clavicular Fracture)